Welcome to the Graduate Program in Germanic Literature, Culture and Theory.

 The Ph.D.
 Program consists of eight semester courses beyond the M.A. and is designed to be completed in five to six years.
 In addition to topical seminars, directed study opportunities, and a defined number of outside electives in relevant fields, students must also pass a qualifying examination and complete the Ph.D. thesis.
 The thesis process includes the defense of a thesis proposal and the presentation of work in progress before the department.

-Graduate students in the Program in German Literature, Culture and Theory enjoy a collegial environment, study in small seminar classes, and close consultation with faculty members.
-Our core faculty of nine full graduate faculty are recognized for their scholarship and teaching.
+Graduate students in the Program in Germanic Literature, Culture and Theory enjoy a collegial environment, study in small seminar classes, and close consultation with faculty members.
+Our core faculty of eight full graduate faculty are recognized for their scholarship and teaching.
 Over twenty affiliate members in areas such as Comparative Literature, Drama, History, Music, Philosophy, Political Science and other disciplines contribute additional expertise and depth to the graduate program.
 Close ties also exist to the Centre for European, Russian and Eurasian Studies.
 The University of Toronto’s library and media holdings are the most extensive in Canada and among the top three in North America.
 The department also benefits from the presence in Toronto of high-quality programming from the resident Goethe Institute and German Consulate General.
 The outstanding programming and resources of the Toronto International Film Festival (including the TIFF Cinematheque and the Film Reference Library), also contributes to one of the most vibrant cultural scenes in North America.